Frequently Asked Questions

-At this time, we do not have a clear indication of when we will be able to reopen to the public, as we are working under the guidance of local health authorities as the situation continues to evolve.
+At this time, patrons are allowed in the library for computer appointments only, as a first phase of in-person library services.
+We are working on plans for further expansion of in-person services under the guidance of local health authorities as the situation continues to evolve.
 Reopening will be happening in stages.
 For the most up-to-date information, please check our website.
 You can also find information about Marin County reopening plans on the MarinRecovers.com website.

 There are many factors that need to be considered in order to follow health and safety guidelines, and make sure that it is as safe as possible for patrons and staff.

 We look forward to seeing you in the library again.
 In the meantime, we hope you will enjoy our online services and reach out to us with any questions.

 For the latest information and guidance, visit www.marinhhs.org/coronavirus.